valdezm/awesome-communication/README.md

 ## Technical Leadership Tactics
 * [Actionable Tactics for Leveling Up Junior Devs by Sumeet Jain](https://youtu.be/K0vxOBIyhF0) - 12 tips and more to help any organization foster a healthy Developer environment, with a focus on mentorship and Junior Developers. - [Author's reference](https://www.sumeetjain.com/posts/actionable-tactics-for-leveling-up-devs/)

+## Technical Skills Improvement
+* [Making Badass Developers - Kathy Sierra (Serious Pony) keynote](https://youtu.be/FKTxC9pl-WM) - "Just want to acknowledge you all are human..
+Your cognitive resources are scarce and precious" - [Author's reference](http://seriouspony.com/)